-Border restrictions in Western Australia and elsewhere have impacted the movement of personnel for drill rig crews, which is constraining the availability of drill rigs.
+The pandemic has restricted access to personnel for drill rig crews, which is constraining the availability of drill rigs.
 St George is in close contact with its drilling contractors to best manage access and continuity to drilling services.

 About the Mt Alexander Project: